Connection and operation as a transmission or distribution entity

 Necessary land and easements should be acquired through commercial negotiations with the relevant landowners where possible.

 A transmission or distribution authority holder may be able to access compulsory acquisition powers under the Acquisition of Land Act 1967 (Acquisition of Land Act).
-In order to access the powers within the Acquisition of Land Act, you will first need to apply to the Minister for Natural Resources, Mines and Energy for the authority to acquire land for the purposes of section 116 of the Electricity Act.
+In order to access the powers within the Acquisition of Land Act, you will first need to apply to the Minister for Resources for the authority to acquire land for the purposes of section 116 of the Electricity Act.
 This authority will provide constructing authority status for the purposes of the Acquisition of Land Act.

-We recommend you contact the Department of Natural Resources, Mines and Energy for further information regarding taking easements, compulsory acquisition of land and state land.
+We recommend you contact the Department of Resources for further information regarding taking easements, compulsory acquisition of land and state land.
 Relevant information includes the Land Titles Practice Manual (Queensland) – Part 9 Easement and the easement policy Easement PUX/901/527.

 Construction is to occur in accordance with the network connection agreement and planning approvals.